ElBowSpace/MainDev/Milestone-1/Design.md

 Here are the most important considerations that support this decision:

-* The software team has extensive experience with using Django for the past several years.
-The accumulated Django experience of the team is 25 years.
+* The software team does not have enough experience with web frameworks.
+For that reason we chose to use Mark Seaman choice in case at some moment we need assistance.
 * The new software is very similar to several existing products that have already been completed, allowing for extensive leverage opportunities.
 * Python is growing in popularity and widespread market adoption and Django is the most